Retail, Leisure and Hospitality

 Our sector-leading employability programmes give young people the chance to get into work through hands-on practical training.
 Through our partnerships, we have supported 825,000 young people over the last 40 years.
 Our vision is to now help one million young people over the next 10 years.

 A message from our Chair of the Retail Leadership Group, Andrew Jennings:

 TK Maxx and HomeSense

-Over the past three years, our largest Get into delivery partner, TK Maxx, have supported us to develop young people's skills and helping them to secure roles in the retail sector.
+Over the past three years, one of our largest Get into delivery partners, TK Maxx, have supported us to develop young people's skills and helping them to secure roles in the retail sector.
 Equipping young people with the confidence to re-engage with education, HomeSense has been supporting us to develop our Achieve programme.
 The retail brands are our headline sponsors for Prince's Trust Awards.

 In February 2017, The Prince’s Trust and L’Oréal Paris launched a multi-year collaboration and ‘All Worth It’ confidence programme to help 10,000 young people across the UK turn their self-doubt into self-worth.
 The partnership is fronted by 15 celebrities and inspirational ambassadors including Dame Helen Mirren, Cheryl and Katie Piper.

 ASOS is the UK's largest online fashion retailer and has been a partner of the Trust since 2010, to inspire over 470 young people into the world of fashion, retail and digital technology.
 The skills-based programmes they run with The Trust, help young people gain confidence and the opportunity to learn more about the retail industry.

 Fundraising at sea and on land, Cunard Line crew and guests go above and beyond to raise funds to change young lives.
 Having already raised £1 million for us, we are working together to raise a further £1 million by 2018.
 Cunard Line host special events, create bespoke products and take part in a variety of fundraising challenges.